Customizing for Use Cases

 End with a section called "Action Items" listing anything someone committed to doing.

-Meeting context templates
+Meeting prep templates

-1:1 template
+1:1

 This is a 1:1 between me and a direct report.
 Focus on: